Germany–Rwanda relations

 Germany–Rwanda relations are good and there is a "close and pragmatic" relationship between the two countries, according to the German Foreign Office.
-In the 21st century, Germany is one of the most important donors of development aid to Rwanda.
+In the 21st century, Germany is one of the most important donors of development aid to Rwanda, following the German reunification in 1990 and the 1994 genocide.

 History

-As part of the colonial division of Africa by the European powers, the German Empire gradually took possession of the two kingdoms of Rwanda and Urundi after the Berlin Conference on Africa and incorporated them into its Protectorate of German East Africa from about 1897.
+As part of the colonial division of Africa by the European powers, the German Empire gradually took possession of the two kingdoms of Rwanda and Burundi after the Berlin Conference on Africa and incorporated them into its Protectorate of German East Africa from about 1897.
 German rule was indirect for most of the time, with overlordship by local rulers allied with the Germans.
 In 1907, the German physician and explorer Richard Kandt founded the city of Kigali.
 After the German defeat in World War I, the Rwanda-Urundi area fell to Belgium.
 In retrospect, German colonial rule in Rwanda was often nostalgically glorified and positively contrasted with that of Belgium.

 During the decolonization of Africa, the independent states of Rwanda and Burundi emerged from Rwanda-Urundi in 1962.
 In 1963, Rwanda and the Federal Republic of Germany (FRG) established diplomatic relations and a German embassy was established in Kigali.
 After the end of the Hallstein Doctrine, Rwanda also established relations with the German Democratic Republic (GDR) in 1973.
 In the 1970s, the German Armed Forces trained Rwandan troops, and in 1977 President Juvenal Habyarimana visited Bonn.

 In 1984, Rwanda and the German state of Rhineland-Palatinate established a partnership, and in 1991 a cultural agreement was signed between Germany and Rwanda.
 The 1994 genocide in Rwanda led to an intense focus on the country by the German public and society, and numerous reports on the events were published in the German-language media.
 The German government provided humanitarian aid, but like the rest of the international community, took no concrete steps to end the massacres in the country.

 After Paul Kagame came to power in Rwanda, Germany and Rwanda became close partners in development cooperation and established close diplomatic relations, despite Kagame's autocratic style of government and Rwandan involvement in armed conflicts in neighboring countries.
 In 2012, Germany briefly suspended its development assistance after Rwanda's support for rebels in eastern Congo was proven.
 Soon after, Germany became the first country to resume development cooperation with Rwanda.